Rajveer-code/diabetes-xai-research/WORKLOG.md

-[2025-07-27T10:48:00] load NHANES and BRFSS datasets and inspect shapes and columns [2025-07-27T14:17:00] run DeLong test between XGBoost and Logistic Regression AUCs [2025-07-27T17:03:00] save table1_characteristics to results folder
+[2025-07-27T10:48:00] load NHANES and BRFSS datasets and inspect shapes and columns [2025-07-27T14:17:00] run DeLong test between XGBoost and Logistic Regression AUCs [2025-07-27T17:03:00] save table1_characteristics to results folder [2025-07-28T10:35:00] run all four models with bootstrap CIs on external BRFSS set